lussytea/english-for-designers/03-aboutness/case-study.md

 # Dezi Dezi Koleda

-Once upon a time:

-The story began when Marianna, the head of organization team of Deziluze Festival, wrote me:
+### The story began when Marianna, the head of organization team of Deziluze Festival, wrote me:

 ![mari-chat1](https://user-images.githubusercontent.com/79570985/142790559-d5f70208-f9c2-4e76-8427-6b2e40307238.png)

-And I didn’t have Facebook at that time so I didn’t answer.
+### And I didn’t have Facebook at that time so I didn’t answer.
 So she wrote me again:

 ![mari-chat2-1](https://user-images.githubusercontent.com/79570985/142791170-6b5fa54b-de49-452e-b764-52fa7f9e4bde.png)

-And I still didn’t have Facebook so I didn’t answer again.
+### And I still didn’t have Facebook so I didn’t answer again.

-So she called me and said:
+### So she called me and said:

-M: Hey Lucy, why are you ignoring me?
+# M: Hey Lucy, why are you ignoring me?
 I wrote you on messenger many times! :(((
-L: Ooooh Mari!
+# L: Ooooh Mari!
 I am sorry, I deactivated my Facebook but maybe I forgot to deactivate messenger, but I am not using it.
 So trust me!
 I am not ignoring you!
 Tell me, what did you wrote me?

 THE TASK: